 120 (major), 21 (minor)

-Why earn a bachelor's degree in history?
+Why earn a history degree?

 Studying history provides crucial insights into questions such as who we are and where

 we came from.
-With a B.A. in History from UND, you'll be prepared to explore big questions,
+With a B.A. in History from UND, you'll be prepared to explore big questions

-Public or digital history
+Hands-on digital history projects

 UND also offers a minor in history.
 Whichever program you choose, you'll graduate with high-demand skills like the ability